input-output-hk/peras-design/docs/reports/tech-report-1.md

 ### Certificates

-> Detail requirements for Peras voting certificates and possible impacts on the model
+The exact construction of Peras certificates is still unknown but we already know the feature set it should provide:

+* A Peras certificate must be reasonably "small" in order to fit within the limits of a single block without leading to increased transmission delay.
+  * The current block size on `mainnet` is 90kB, with each transaction limited to 16kB
+  * In order to not clutter the chain and take up too much block estate, a certificate should fit in a _single transaction_
+* Certificate need to be produced _locally_ by a single node from the aggregation of multiple votes reaching a quorum
+  * Certificate forging should be reasonably fast but is not on the critical of block diffusion: A round spans multiple possible blocks so there's more time to produce and broadcast it
+* Certificate must be reasonably fast to verify as it's on the critical path of chain selection: When a node receives a new block and/or a new certificate, it needs to decide whether or not this changes its best chain according to the weight
+* The [ALBA](https://iohk.io/en/research/library/papers/approximate-lower-bound-arguments/) paper provides a decentralised certificate construction through a mechanism called a _Telescope_ which at a high-level consists in a (pseudo-)random selection of a sequence of votes

 # Network Performance Analysis

+## Certificates in Block Header

 This section provides high-level analysis of the impact of Peras protocol on the existing Cardano network, using [ΔQSD methodology](https://iohk.io/en/research/library/papers/mind-your-outcomes-the-dqsd-paradigm-for-quality-centric-systems-development-and-its-application-to-a-blockchain-case-study/).
 In order to provide a baseline to compare with, we first applied ΔQ to the existing Praos protocol reconstructing the results that lead to the current set of paremeters defining the performance characteristics of Cardano, following section 4 of the aforementioned paper.
-We then used the same modelling technique taking into account the specificities of Peras protocol insofar as they impact the core _outcome_ of the Cardano network, namely _block diffusion time_.
+We then used the same modelling technique taking into account the Peras protocol **assuming inclusion of certificates in headers** insofar as they impact the core _outcome_ of the Cardano network, namely _block diffusion time_.

 Note that one of the sub-goals for Peras project is to collaborate with PNSol, the original inventor of ΔQ methodology, to improve the usability of the whole method and promote it as a standard tool for designing distributed systems.

-## Baseline - Praos ΔQ Modelling
+### Baseline - Praos ΔQ Modelling

-### Model overview
+#### Model overview

 Here is a graphical representation of the _outcome diagram_ for the ΔQ model of Cardano network under Praos protocol: